The Teaching and Learning Center Call for Applications Contemplative Pedagogy Learning Community 2015-2016

 The Teaching and Learning Center is accepting applications from faculty interested in exploring the use of contemplative pedagogy in teaching.
-The Learning Community will be led by a TLC Faculty Fellow, Dr. Ulrike Wiethaus, Professor in the Religion Department and the American Ethnic Studies Program.
-Membership in the Learning Community is capped at six, and priority will be given to faculty in the STEM disciplines.
-Participants will receive a $600 stipend from the Teaching and Learning Center at the completion of the spring semester in April 2014.
+The Learning Community will be led by a TLC Faculty Fellows, Professors Eric Ekstrand and Elisabeth Whitehead.
+Membership in the Learning Community is capped at six.
+When considering applications, the learning community leaders will aim at selecting a cohort from a variety of disciplinary backgrounds.
+Participants will receive a $600 stipend from the Teaching and Learning Center at the completion of the spring semester in April 2016.

 What is Contemplative Pedagogy